Which of the following best describes the adjusting journal entry... | Study Prep in Pearson+

-Which of the following best describes the adjusting journal entry required when a business recognizes prepaid expenses at the end of an accounting period?
+Which of the following best describes the adjusting journal entry required when a company recognizes prepaid insurance expense at the end of an accounting period?

 A